armoredsoftware/doc/README.md

-marketing - one page description and capability slides meeting - materials developed for public meetings pictures - diagrams of the ArmoredSoftware working environment
+marketing - one page description and capability slides meeting - materials developed for public meetings pictures - diagrams of the ArmoredSoftware working environment presentations - slides from our meetings and presentations